reggi/ache/README.md

 ## How it works

-Add a `achefile.js` to your project.
+Add a `achefile.js` or `achefiles` directory with many different JavaScript files to your project.

 ```js
 export let helloWorld = `